vectorvalor2/RED-POE/README.md

     );

     // Implies the intelligence to separate the high-quality
-    // from the poor, and the genuine from the fake.
+    // from the poor, and the genuine from the fake

     return 0;
 }